Beirut reels from huge blast as death toll climbs to at least 135

 The health minister said the death toll had climbed to 135, as the search for victims continued after shockwaves from the blast hurled some of the victims into the sea.
 Relatives gathered at the cordon to Beirut port seeking information on those still missing.
 Many of those killed were port and custom employees, people working in the area or those driving nearby during the Tuesday evening rush hour.

+Beirut Governor Marwan Abboud told Al Hadath TV that collective losses after the blast might reach $10 billion to $15 billion, saying the estimate included both direct and indirect losses related to business.
 "This is the killer blow for Beirut, we are a disaster zone," said Bilal, a man in his 60s, in the downtown area.
-Offers of international support poured in.
-Gulf Arab states, who in the past were major financial supporters of Lebanon but recently stepped back because of what they say is Iranian meddling, sent planes with medical equipment and other supplies.
-Iran offered food and a field hospital, ISNA news agency said.

-The United States, Britain, France and other Western nations, which have been demanding political and economic change in Lebanon, also offered help.
-Germany, the Netherlands and Cyprus offered specialised search and rescue teams.
 Two French planes were expected to arrive on Thursday with 55 rescuers, medical equipment and a mobile clinic.
 French President Emmanuel Macron will also visit Lebanon on Thursday.
 Other Arab and European countries are sending doctors, mobile hospitals and equipment.
+'CATASTROPHE'

 ALSO READ